noisyboiler/cathedralcafes/cathedralcafes.co.uk/posts/southwark.rst

 Clositers Cafe
 ~~~~~~~~~~~~~~

-Inside the noisy heart of London but away from the trendies of Borough market, tourist mayhem and the suits of the city, touch-down in this modern cafe with quaint touches such as hand painted tea pots and mediocre paintings on sale for over a 1000 pounds.
-We had three home cooked cakes here, the best of which was a delicious honey and walnut.
-The tea was Sneaks favourite out of the 6 now drunk.
+Inside the noisy heart of London but away from the trendies of Borough market, the tourist mayhem and the suits of the city, touch-down in this modern cafe with quaint touches such as hand painted tea pots and mediocre paintings on sale for in excess of 1000 pounds.
+We had three home cooked cakes here, the best of which was a delicious honey, and walnut and the tea was superb.

 Trivia
 ~~~~~~